burakuyar/MusicXMLConverter/README.md

 ##Installation

-If you want to install musicxmlconverter, it is recommended to install musicxmlconverter and dependencies into a virtualenv.
+If you want to install musicxmlconverter, it is recommended to install musicxmlconverter and its dependencies into a virtualenv.
 In the terminal, do the following:
 ```
 virtualenv env
 source env/bin/activate